glennj/exercism.io/perl5/inventory-management/README.md

 ## Instructions

-You're going to write come code to manage an inventory of items in a store.
+You're going to write some code to manage an inventory of items in a store.
 The inventory will be a hash reference containing the inventory items and their quantity.

 ## 1. Create a new inventory using the items